How Long Does It Take To Sell A House, On Average?

 Accepting An Offer

-Once you begin receiving offers on your house, you’ll begin negotiating the final price.
+Once you start receiving offers on your house, you’ll begin negotiating the final price.
 You may receive an offer that is much lower than what you were hoping for.
-If this happens, you can either accept the offer as-is or negotiate for a better deal.
+If this happens, you can either accept the offer as is or negotiate a house price for a better deal.

 Once you find a price that you and the buyer are satisfied with, you’ll accept the offer and move forward with the sale.